 • The tutoring subject

-• If it is private tutoring, online tutoring, tutoring group sessions or based in a tutoring center
+• If it is private tutoring, online tutoring, tutoring group sessions, or based in a tutoring center

 parent and child online tutoring